-SOCIAL JUSTICE will be published in The International Encyclopedia of Social and Behavioral Sciences edited by James Wright in 2014.
+SOCIAL JUSTICE AND SOCIAL INEQUALITY, published in The International Encyclopedia of Social and Behavioral Sciences, edited by James Wright, 2015.
 ABSTRACT: Social justice is a philosophical and transdisciplinary concept that has no particular or distinct disciplinary home.
 Social justice in theory and practice is part of the general evolution of justice in human civilizations, which are a part of the ongoing struggles against the repression of any people and on behalf of the liberation of all people.
 The applications of social justice are best understood in relation to the applications of equal justice and restorative justice. .

 Social justice is a philosophical and transdisciplinary concept that has no particular or distinct disciplinary home.
 Within and without the domains of criminology, both the struggle for and the study of social justice are underdeveloped and/or unfinished projects.
 Presently, the constitution of social justice and how to secure human rights for all are not firmly established or agreed upon by most people.
 Nevertheless, a listing of the basic liberties of social justice includes: freedom of ideas, thoughts, and speech; freedom of association; freedom of ethnic and religious culture; freedom from slavery; freedom from racism, sexism, and discrimination; the right to equality and human needs for all; and the redistribution of power, wealth and status for all, and for entire societies (Sadeghi and Price 2007).